Dartmoor Pony Society Bye-laws

 2. No mare with foal at foot or due to foal in the current year may be shown in Ridden classes.
 No mare may be shown with a foal under the age of three weeks.
 Mares must be accompanied by their foals in the ring.

-4. Judges on the Society’s A Panel may only judge the in-hand classes at one Star Show, and may only judge ridden classes at two Star Shows in any one season, with the exception of Working Hunter Pony Classes, on which there is no limit.
+3. Judges on the Society’s A Panel may only judge the in-hand classes at one Star Show and may only judge ridden classes at two Star Shows in any one season, except for Working Hunter Pony Classes, on which there is no limit.
 Star Shows are designated by the Council.
 B Panel judges can judge any Working Hunter Pony classes and Mini Ridden Classes at Star Shows.

 except in exceptional circumstances.

-19. A Judge may not knowingly judge a pony in a class which, to his/her knowledge has been owned, bred, sold,or leased by him/her or his/her immediate* family, partner, employer or employee.
+18. A Judge may not knowingly judge a pony in a class which, to his/her knowledge has been owned, bred, sold loaned or leased by him/her or his/her immediate* family, partner, employer or employee.